 Blue Host is probably the most well known if you’ve been researching WordPress hosting.
 They also easy setup and great customer service.
 Click the link above and get a free domain, 1-click WordPress install, and web hosting for $3.95 a month.

-Before you start to write your first blog post, it’s important to know who you’re writing for.
+Before writing your first blog post, it’s important to know who you’re writing for.
 Getting to know your audience is one of the first steps towards a successful content strategy.
-That way, you can write content that speaks directly to them instead of taking a shot in the dark.
+That way, you can write content that speaks directly to them instead of just screaming into the void.

 One of the easiest ways to gather this information is by sending out a customer survey via email.
 SurveyMonkey and Google Forms are great free tools that allow you to easily collect responses and export them into a spreadsheet.

-So how do you come up with article topics that keep them coming back for more?
+So how do you come up with article topics that keep readers coming back for more?

-- Join social media groups that cater to your audience and listen in
+- Join social media groups that cater to your audience, listen in, and join in the conversation

 - Engage your social media followers with an online poll

-- Look at what your competitors are writing about and fill in the gaps (and do it better)
+- Look at what your competitors are writing about, fill in the gaps, and do it better

-- Use websites like Quora to see what people are asking about online
+- Use websites like Quora and Reddit to see what people are asking about online

 Now that you’re all set up and know who you’re writing for, it’s time to actually start writing.
 The point of your blog is to provide a resource to your readers, not to just talk about your product or service.